Bringing Your Portrait to 3D Presence: Details of Proxy Mesh Estimation

 where $V_{\mathrm{head}}$ and $\hat{V}_{\mathrm{head}}$ denote the dense head vertices from FLAME and SMPL-X in image space, respectively.
 In this stage we optimize the SMPL-X pose and translation ($\boldsymbol{\theta}^{\text{glob}}$, $\boldsymbol{\theta}^{\text{body}}$, $\boldsymbol{\theta}^{\text{lhand}}$, $\boldsymbol{\theta}^{\text{rhand}}$, $\mathbf{t}$) as well as the FLAME shape and expression ($\boldsymbol{\beta}^{\text{flame}}$, $\boldsymbol{\psi}^{\text{flame}}$).
 The keypoint loss only supervises body keypoints in this stage.

 \paragraph{Hand Refinement.} Finally, we refine the hand regions.
-If the hands in the input are usable, we run HaMeR~\cite{HaMeR} to estimate MANO parameters, from which we obtain dense hand keypoints and hand poses.
+If reliable hand observations are available, we run HaMeR~\cite{HaMeR} to estimate MANO parameters, from which we obtain dense hand keypoints and hand poses.
 When valid hand poses are available, we update the SMPL-X hand poses $\boldsymbol{\theta}^{\text{lhand}}, \boldsymbol{\theta}^{\text{rhand}}$ accordingly and perform a dedicated hand refinement with the objective

 where $V_{\mathrm{hand}}$ and $\hat{V}_{\mathrm{hand}}$ denote the dense hand vertices in image space.
 In this stage we also optimize the SMPL-X poses of the wrists, shoulders, and elbows, while the keypoint loss supervises body and hand keypoints.